GStreamer/gstreamer/markdown/design/decodebin.md

 ### Media chain/group handling

-When autoplugging, all streams coming out of a demuxer will be grouped in a DecodeGroup.
+When autoplugging, all streams coming out of a demuxer will be grouped in a `DecodeGroup`.

 All new source pads created on that demuxer after it has emitted the 'no-more-pads' signal will be put in another DecodeGroup.

 Only one decodegroup can be active at any given time.
-If a new decodegroup is created while another one exists, that decodegroup will be set as blocking until the existing one has drained.
+If a new decodegroup is created while another one exists, that `DecodeGroup` will be set as blocking until the existing one has drained.

 ## DecodeGroup